 The best part about Ingram’s distribution is that you aren’t putting all of your eggs into one distribution basket.
 Because Ingram distributes to all of the major players (online and physical stores, libraries, gift shops, Big Box chains, Apple, and many more around the globe), you have access to an incredible amount of opportunities to sell your book.

 Entering into exclusive deals with Amazon and beyond limits your distribution and your book’s potential reach.
 While Amazon is a very large part of overall book sales, it is not the whole marketplace and we recommend not wagering your book’s future by ignoring every other retail option.
 Doing so could be turning your back on potential sales.

-We could discuss distribution all day; it’s one of the things we do best, but if you’d like more information about distribution with IngramSpark, feel free to download our free guide.
+We could discuss distribution all day; it’s one of the things we do best, but if you’d like more information about working alongside a book distribution company like IngramSpark, feel free to download our free guide.